Grady Demond Wilson

 Getty Images

-Demond and former model Cicely Johnston married in May 1974.
-They have six children.
+Wilson married former model Cicely Johnston in 1974.
+They had six children together.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.